Packing for the Caribbean Is Different, Here’s Why

 The T Word on Travel

-Her blog, The T Word, shares practical tips, honest reviews, and real-life stories to help you travel smarter - and stretch your budget further.
+Sharing practical tips, honest reviews, and real-life stories to help you travel smarter - and stretch your budget further.
 Want in?
-Get weekly updates with Tanya’s travel hacks, destination guides, and exclusive resources - straight to your inbox.
+Get weekly Friday updates with Tanya’s travel hacks, destination guides, and exclusive resources - straight to your inbox.

 Read more from The T Word on Travel